rjsheperd/OmNom/readme.md

 ```

 Let's go through this step by step.
-+`node index.js` just specifies to node what file you want to run.
++ `node index.js` just specifies to node what file you want to run.
-+`./data/my-file/csv' is the path to the CSV file you're going to run.
++ `./data/my-file/csv' is the path to the CSV file you're going to run.
-+`id,title,description,new_columns` are the titles of the new columns.
++ `id,title,description,new_columns` are the titles of the new columns.
-+`200` is the maximum lines per output file.
++ `200` is the maximum lines per output file.

 After running this you should get an output with the names of your new files, complete with the data you requested!